wilmoore/require-grunt-configs/Readme.md

 ## Wait, What?

-Keep your main [Gruntfile clean][after] with configuration extracted into individual files.
+Keep your main [Gruntfile clean][after] by extracting configuration into individual files.
 The name of the file is the same as the task name.
 For example, the `grunt jshint` configuration would go into `grunt/jshint.js` while the `grunt concat` configuration would go into `grunt/concat.js`.

 Check out [these examples][grunt/conf] for a more in-depth look at how this works.